Get Excited! We have a great line up of speakers for this year.

 Many parents and society treat today’s children as passive actors in social change.
 At best, unengaged, at worst, powerless victims.
 In this talk, we’ll hear ideas on how parents, educators and the community can support and empower children to impact social change in the world.

-Dr. Joyce Wong is the co-founder of New Sight Eye Care, winner of the Excellence in Ophthalmology Vision Award and Women of Hope Award.
+Dr. Joyce Samoutou-Wong is the co-founder of New Sight Eye Care, winner of the Excellence in Ophthalmology Vision Award and Women of Hope Award.
 She graduated from Diocesan Girls’ School and received the Hong Kong Outstanding Students’ Award before winning a full scholarship to United World College of the Atlantic (UK).
 She read medicine at the University of Edinburgh, which was followed by a stint as a visiting fellow at Harvard University.
 Dr. Wong’s work has been featured globally by international news channels, including a documentary series by Cable TV.

 Diving in: The importance of taking risks, being agile and diversity in technology